Aehsun Talish

 Aehsun Talish is a Pakistani television director, producer, and actor.
 He has worked in many successful television dramas.
 Ahson has directing a number of hit television serials, such as Deewana (2016), Alif Allah Aur Insaan (2017), Daldal (2017), Tabeer (2018), Suno Chanda (2018), Suno Chanda 2 (2019), and Yeh Dil Mera (2019).
 For directing the comedy series Suno Chanda, he received a nomination for the Lux Style Award for Best Director.

-Life and career
+Early life and education

 Talish was born on 10 July 1965, in Karachi, Sindh, to Agha Ali Abbas Qizilbash, a character actor popularly known as known as Agha Talish, and Umrao Jaan, a homemaker.
 He is married to Tasniem Talish, with whom he has a son, actor Raza Talish.

 Ahson was an aeronautical engineering cadet in PAF College Sargodha.
 Later leaving the air force he started his career in 1985 as an actor and started as a director after the death of his father, by establishing a production company in his father's name, Agha Talish Productions, in 1998.
-Talish has worked with many Pakistani cinema stars.